 A living will is an advance directive that protects your right to accept, refuse, or cease medical treatment even after you’ve been certified as incapacitated by at least one physician.
 A living will acts as your medical voice when life-and-death situations arise.
 It can speak your preferences about your healthcare wants or non-wants, removing this burden of decision-making from your family.
-By the end of this article, you'll have a better understanding of how to use a living well to protect you or your loved one.
+By the end of this article, you’ll have a better understanding of how to use a living well to protect yourself or your loved one.

 If you don’t yet have a living will, then you’re not alone.
 About 70% of Americans are without advanced care plans and directives, such as living wills, for their families, according to the Centers for Disease Control and Prevention.